Where will you make a difference?

 Spend a Year Fighting Poverty and Gain Leadership Skills for a Lifetime

 Each year, AVODAH recruits people in their 20s from across the United States to spend a year in our Jewish Service Corps working on urban poverty issues full-time at local non-profit organizations.
 During their year of service, participants live and study together, forming a community of people making a connection between social activism and Jewish life.

-- Join AVODAH: The Jewish Service Corps, a unique one-year program for people 21-26 combining work for justice, Jewish learning, and community building.
+- Join AVODAH's The Jewish Service Corps, a unique one-year program for people 21-26 combining work for justice, Jewish learning, and community building.

 - Work full time on issues you care about—immigration, hunger, literacy, public health, domestic violence, and more.
 Where will I work?